 As a Sr. Lecturer with a three quarter time appointment, my responsibilities include teaching classical guitar in the studio and in chamber settings, and other music courses.

 My teaching philosophy regarding applied music instruction focuses on developing a solid technique, good reading skills and musical interpretation.
 I emphasize aspects of music making that encourage interdisciplinary and cross-cultural collaborations to best fit the environment of a liberal arts university.
 My approach is to inspire students to achieve their full potential by creating a learning situation that encourages joy at every level of achievement, the freedom to individualize their training for themselves, to instill in them a sense of wonder and curiosity that will stay with them for the rest of their lives, and encourage behavior that relies of being mindful in everything they do.

 Music teaching is an art that deals with many variables so I treat each student as an individual.
 I set specific goals determined by me and the student at the beginning of each semester, and assignments are tapered to each student's needs.
-I encourage music majors to apply for grants to further their knowledge in other settings, such as festivals or study abroad, and bring visiting artists regularly to offer master classes and lectures through the Wake Forest Guitar Series, a funded project initiative to build a more vibrant campus.
+I encourage music majors to apply for grants to further their knowledge in other settings, such as festivals or study abroad, and bring visiting artists regularly to offer master classes and lectures.
+Aside from Guitar Series, other Interdisciplinary programs such as: The American Dream Symposium (2012) and Six Perspectives of Latin America (2014) are some of the funded project initiative I have directed to build a more vibrant campus.